 The principal user group conflict at East Ferry is between recreational (and, in the spring, subsistence) fishermen and boaters who both desire to use the outer floating touch and go dock.
 A floating dock is not a suitable place for fishing; nonetheless, if fishing is to be permitted on the wood pile pier at all, the seaward end will always be the preferred spot.
-To address this issue, the JHC has constructed a new touch-and-go dock for the WPP; fishing is not allowed on this dock, so fishermen are now restricted to the preexisting touch-and-go dock.
+To address this issue, the JHC has constructed a new touch and go dock for the WPP; fishing is not allowed on this dock, so fishermen are now restricted to the preexisting touch and go dock.
 To an extent, this has displaced commercial fishing dock space, at present (2010) commercial fishing is in decline and the space seems to be available.
 Nonetheless, it is to be hoped that commercial fishing will recover, and then the space will be again required.
-Given that the Town's policy is to encourage commercial fishing, we should not hasten to permanently eliminate the town-constructed portion of the wood pile pier as a commercial fishing dock.
+Given that the Town's policy is to encourage commercial fishing, we should not hasten to permanently eliminate the town constructed portion of the wood pile pier as a commercial fishing dock.
 Finally, the old ferry dock at East Ferry is an eyesore and hazardous, with rusty rebar protruding through gaping holes in the sagging, concrete deck.
 This should be repaired or removed entirely.
 Properly repaired, the space might serve as a sort of scenic lookout, perhaps with picnic tables and the like.
 Proposals for improvements here are being investigated as of late 2011.
 The commission cannot resolve these issues on the town's behalf.
 It must work with the planning commission, the recreation department, other appropriate town departments, and tenants before making recommendations to the town council.
 But as the town body most immediately involved in the management of waterfront structures, it should initiate discussion of the issues pertaining to them.

-Issue: The Long-term Future of the Town's Waterfront Structures (and Adjacent

-1 2 3 Properties) As described in the Harbor Commission's Asset Inventory List (as approved by the Commission on 02.
-12. 2014 and the Town Council on 04.07.2014).
-4 5 6 7 8 Goal: To make timely recommendations to the Town Council on this subject over the next five years.
+Issue: The Long-term Future of the Town's Waterfront Structures (and Adjacent Formatted: None Properties) As described in the Harbor Commission's Asset Inventory List (as approved by the Commission on 02, 12, 2014 and the Town Council on 04,07,2014).
+Goal: To make timely recommendations to the Town Council on this subject over the next five years.
 More specifically, resolve the conflicts between user groups, especially at the wood pile pier.
 Further, survey the condition of the town-owned structures and make repairs and upgrades as needed.
-9 10 11 Policy : To find the best possible long-term use for the town's waterfront structures and associated properties and make repairs and improvements so as to achieve those uses.
-12 13 Recommendation: That the commission immediately determine the order in 14 15 16 which it believes the various structures should be discussed and that it then work with the planning commission, the recreation department, other appropriate town agencies, and tenants to make recommendations to the town council on the future of these structures.
-17 18 19 Implementation: 20 21 Action: Determine the future of town-owned waterfront facilities.
-22 23 Reference: See II-E-3 on town-owned waterfront structures, above.
-242526 Responsibility: Initiator: Harbor commission; Resources: Planning commission, planning department, recreation department, tenants of leased properties.
-27 28 29 30 Timing: As of 2010, the JHC has had a survey of the WPP carried out, has constructed an additional touch-and-go dock to be added to the WPP, has obtained an estimate of.
-The curbs and rails on the north side of the East Ferry area and the repairs to the steel pier are complete.
-31 32 33 34 35 Costs: Significant costs will be incurred in obtaining properly engineered, reliably budgeted proposals to address the foregoing issues (although the harbor commission has already had some of the planning and engineering work done), and quite substantial cost would be involved in carrying some of these out.
-36 37 E. COMMERCIAL FISHING 38 39 40 41 42 43 44 45 46 Jamestown's commercial fisheries help to maintain the island's quality of life.
-They have historical, social, and economic significance.
-Like the island's farms and areas of natural open space they reflect the past and contribute to the traditional rural and maritime atmosphere that islander's prize so much.
-They add richness and variety to what might otherwise be an increasingly monotonous community.
-And with other commercial fisheries they provide, through the marketplace, the means by which most residents exercise their right to benefit from the "free and common fisheries" guaranteed by the state constitution.
+Policy: To find the best possible long term use for the town's waterfront structures and associated properties and make repairs and improvements so as to achieve those uses.
+Recommendation: That the commission immediately determine the order in which it believes the various structures should be discussed and that it then work with the planning commission, the recreation department, other appropriate town agencies, and tenants to make recommendations to the town council on the future of these structures.
+Implementation: Formatted: None Action: Determine the future of town-owned waterfront facilities.
+Formatted: None Reference: See II-E-3 on town-owned waterfront structures, above.